cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

   Then these additional customisations must become part of the format for the internal key storage.

-- Libraries for arbitray length numbers and cryptography:
+- Libraries for arbitrary length numbers and cryptography:
    - Support further libraries (LiDIA, FLINT/C, Wei Dai's Crypto++, ...)

 - Extend existing limitations of the N-Gram analysis concerning